Frequent Asked Questions

 What are the required Leaving Cert points?
 Are they likely to go up or down?

-In 2020 the points for LM099 were 498.
+In 2022 the points for LM099 are 532* (*Not all on this points score were offered places).
 Architecture remains an attractive subject for study.
 The points in a given year are to be used as a guideline only, due to various factors these can go up or down each year.
-All prospective applicants MUST first pass the portfolio review.
-Applicants who successfully pass the portfolio review, who meet the minimum entry requirements, and have the required number of points, are eligible applicants and will be admitted to the programme.
-Currently no extra points are awarded for passing the portfolio and statement review.
+Applicants who meet the minimum entry requirements, and have the required number of points, are eligible applicants and will be admitted to the programme.

 Can you transfer into the course?